Honduras to inaugurate first female president, with Taiwan ties in focus | Politics

 Honduran President-elect Xiomara Castro will take her oath of office on Thursday as the country's first woman president with U.S. Vice President Kamala Harris in attendance, as the Honduran leader faces an early test in a sharply divided Congress.
 Harris, who has been tasked by President Joe Biden to lead U.S. policy in Central America's impoverished northern triangle of countries, arrived in the Honduran capital on Thursday morning.

-She was greeted by two of Castro's children as well as her incoming foreign minister.
-Harris and other U.S. officials want to work with Castro to curb illegal immigration from Central America and shore up international support for Taiwan as part of its efforts to stem China's influence around the world.
+"Our relationship with Honduras is an important one," Harris wrote on Twitter, adding she will meet with Castro "to discuss deepening our cooperation across a broad range of issues."
+U.S. officials want to work with Castro to curb illegal immigration from Central America and shore up international support for Taiwan as part of its efforts to stem China's influence.
 Honduras is one of the few countries maintaining diplomatic ties with Taipei instead of Beijing.

 After meeting Lai on Wednesday, Castro said Honduras is grateful for Taiwan's support and hopes to maintain their relationship https://www.reuters.com/world/new-honduras-leader-says-she-hopes-maintain-taiwan-ties-2022-01-27.
 Lai had been due to hold formal talks with Castro and deliver materials to combat the COVID-19 pandemic, but that was canceled, Taiwan's Central News Agency said.
 Luis Leon, director of the Netherlands Institute for Multiparty Democracy in Central America, said Harris' arrival is a boost for Castro in the dispute over control of Congress and in addressing Honduras' weak economy.